 Highlights: Affectionate, Obedient, Playful

-Don’t feel intimidated with a Leonberger, as these German dogs are truly gentle giants made for companionship.
+Don’t feel intimidated by the Leonberger, as these German dogs are truly gentle giants made for the average family.
 In fact, they’re often referred to as “gentle lions” because of their lion-like mane.
 Plus, they can weigh up to a staggering 170 pounds!

-While they can look intimidating, most of the time, these big fluffy dogs just want to interact and play with their family.
-Leonbergers will be submissive with the family, and their naturally loyal temperaments translate into obedient dogs.
+While they can look intimidating, most of the time these big fluffy dogs just want to interact and play with their family.
+Leonbergers will be submissive with the family, and their naturally loyalty translates into obedient dogs.

-They’re certainly one of the most well-rounded family dogs Germany has to offer.
-As long as the kids are respectful of the Leonberger, they’ll get along perfect.
+They’re really one of the most well-rounded family dogs Germany has to offer.
+As long as the kids are respectful of the Leonberger, they’ll get along perfectly fine.
 Plenty of happy owners call them great “nanny dogs” for a reason.